Some ergodic properties of metrics on hyperbolic groups

 Since $\sigma$ is an almost-cocycle, we have

 \begin{remark} This almost-action is actually an action if $\sigma$ is a cocycle.
-This is the case in the geometric example, where the geodesic flow $\Phi^\bbR$ commutes with the flip and the $\Gamma$-action on $T^1\wt{N}$. \end{remark} For example, in the geometric Example~\ref{E:main}.(a) one has a $\Gamma$-equivariant map
+This is the case in the geometric example, where the geodesic flow $\Phi^\bbR$ commutes with the flip and the $\Gamma$-action on $T^1\wt{N}$. \end{remark} Observe that in the geometric Example~\ref{E:main}.(a) one has a $\Gamma$-equivariant map

 where $T^1\wt{N}\overto{}\wt{N}$ is the projection to the base point.
-The following Proposition describes the properties of an analogous construction in the general coarse-geometric framework of Setup~\ref{setup}. \begin{prop} {}\\ There exist $C,D<\infty$ such that, upon choosing a base point $o\in M$, there is a map
+The following Proposition describes the properties of an analogous construction in the general coarse-geometric framework of Setup~\ref{setup}. \begin{prop} {}\\ There exist constants $C,D<\infty$ such that, upon choosing a base point $o\in M$, there is a map